Lewis Lehrman: Gold standard advocacy

 Lehrman launched the Gold Standard Now in 2011 as an aggregator of monetary policy news and to advocate that "America should lead by unilateral resumption of the gold standard."
 In 2013, Lehrman published Money, Gold and History, a collection of his writings on monetary policy and his advocacy of the gold standard.
-One commentator noted that "Lehrman is one of a very small group of contemporary gold advocates able to successfully bridge the gap separating practical conservative intellectualism from fleeting, half-baked idealism."

 Lehrman repeatedly argued that paper currency was injurious to working Americans.
 "The primary argument upon which I would rest my case for a gold standard," Lehrman said in a 2013 interview, "is that it preserves the purchasing power, the wages, the salaries, of all those who are unable to defend themselves in the halls of Congress in Washington or elsewhere, in citadels of power like Wall Street."

-The Lehrman American Studies Center
+Lehrman American Studies Center

 In 2005, with Lehrman's funding, the Intercollegiate Studies Institute established the Lehrman American Studies Center.
-This center, as stated on its website, worked to "enrich higher education by creating the right conditions for vigorous discussion and contemplative scholarship—particularly within the scope of American Studies."
+According to the Intercollegiate Studies Institute, the center provided programming focused on American Studies, including academic conferences and educational resources.
 The center provided a variety of programming, including an annual two-week summer institute at Princeton University for young academics, and maintained an online library of teaching resources.
 "I learned at Yale how much can be gained from the close interaction of students with historians," Lehrman noted in a magazine interview.
 "We have tried to replicate that model at the Lehrman Institute, at the Gilder Lehrman Institute, and most recently with the Lehrman American Studies Center at ISI."